Fishing A Salmon Fly

 The Speed Of Your Salmon Fly

-Once you've made the adjustments for selecting a fly that moves correctly and is fishing through the pool at the correct depth it's then a case of making sure the speed of the fly is matching the water conditions.
+Once you've made the adjustments for selecting a fly that moves correctly and is fishing through the pool at the correct depth it's then a case of making sure the speed of your fly is matching the prevailing water conditions.
 In fast water a high rod tip following an upstream mend will pace your fly correctly as will a square cast and downstream mend in a slow moving pool.
-There are so many differing permutations of what pace of fly will gain the best results that it often pays to experiment.
+There are so many differing permutations of what pace of fly will gain the best results that it often pays to experiment and don't be afraid to experiment if the 'correct' speed isn't working.

 The Overall Pace Of The Salmon fly